 The thrasher is a fairly large songbird about 11.5 inches long with a wingspan of 13 inches.
 Much of the body length comes from the bird’s long tail feathers.
 A thrasher weighs, however, only about 2.5 ounces.

 The brown thrasher is not a picky eater.
 It’s known to eat everything from berries and nuts to insects and small lizards.
 It’s also aggressive in defending its nest and young.
-John James Audubon, a French-American ornithologist, naturalist and painter, painted quite the dramatic scene of a group of brown thrashers valiantly defending a nest from an attacking snake.
-The painting is so detailed that one has to imagine Audubon based his work on a real-life experience.
+John James Audubon, a French-American ornithologist, naturalist and painter, painted quite a dramatic scene of a group of brown thrashers valiantly defending a nest from an attacking snake.
+The painting is so detailed that one must imagine Audubon based his work on a real-life experience.
 His work, originally painted in the early decades of the 1800s, still holds up today.

 Incidentally, Audubon knew the brown thrasher as the “ferruginous thrush.”
 Another former common name for this species was “brown thrush.”
-The brown thrasher breeds across the United States and Canada east of the Rocky Mountains.
-Thrashers withdraw from the northern part of their range in the winter months, spending the season in the southeastern United States.

 They are familiar birds in southern gardens.
 In fact, the brown thrasher is the official state bird of Georgia and also provided the name for Atlanta’s National Hockey League team, the Atlanta Thrashers.
 The thrasher became Georgia’s state bird due to passage of a Joint Resolution of the Georgia General Assembly in 1970.